-Talent acquisition is a long-term strategic approach to hiring.
-A talent acquisition consultant works with your HR department to help you hire faster, smarter, and with better results.
+Talent acquisition is a long-term strategic approach to sourcing candidates.
+A talent acquisition consultant works with your Human Resources department to help you hire faster, smarter, and with better results.
 Companies that use talent acquisition services see a consistent reduction in time-to-hire and new hire retention.

 Talent acquisition isn’t just about putting people at desks.
-It’s about building a strategy that results in reduced time-to-fill, better HR efficiency, and continued access to the very best candidates.
+It’s about building a strategy that results in reduced time-to-fill, a more efficient HR department, and continued access to the very best candidates.
 At Helios HR, we bring a talent acquisition consulting approach to all of our recruitment engagements providing a greater advantage for businesses.

 5 Benefits of Talent Acquisition Services Vs. Staffing Services

 Staffing services are great when you have urgent hiring needs, like when a key employee suddenly quits.
 However, they don't help your hiring managers build a better talent sourcing strategy—which means that your next hire will take just as long and be just as expensive.